 4. Less Interference

 When your Wi-Fi signal is not working, most of the time, the reason is the interference caused due to surrounding elements.
-Since Ethernet cables are shielded, they protect the integrated conductors from the electromagnetic interference caused by lightning or power lines.
+Since Ethernet cables are shielded, they protect the integrated conductors from electromagnetic interference caused by lightning or power lines.

 5. Wider Options

 Not many users know that there are around 8 categories of Ethernet cables available to select from.
 You can pick one based on the speed and data transfer rate you expect as well as the budget.
-Although Cat1 to Cat4 is based on older technology, Cat5 and Cat6 can be ideal options for home users.
+Although Cat1 to Cat4 are based on older technology, Cat5 and Cat6 can be ideal options for home users.

 Ethernet Cable Basics